Updated July 2020

 How Can a Family Adjust an Adoption Assistance Agreement?

 21. Can adoptive parents ask to change an adoption assistance agreement?

 Adoptive parents may request a change in the adoption assistance agreement at any time.
-Adoptive parents may submit their request in person or in writing to the responsible public agency.
+Adoptive parents may submit their request in person, by phone or in writing to the responsible public agency.
 No form is necessary to request a change in the adoption assistance agreement, however parents may be asked to complete the Reassessment Information form (AAP 3), which is available at http://www.cdss.ca.gov/cdssweb/entres/forms/English/AAP3.pdf

 22. What steps does a family go through to appeal an adoption assistance decision in California?